MyNextID/git-id/README.md

 # Git ID (gid) <!-- omit in toc -->

-**Git ID** is a simple, decentralized digital identity framework that enables users to publicly link cryptographic keys to their GitHub profiles using standard Git repositories.
+**Git ID** or **gid** is a simple, decentralized digital identity framework that enables users to publicly link cryptographic keys to their GitHub profiles using standard Git repositories.

 ## Table of Contents <!-- omit in toc -->